2014–2017 Brazilian drought: Potential causes

 The drought situation is not unexpected.
 São Paulo is experiencing its third consecutive year of diminished rain falls.
 A drought situation was already experienced in early 2014.
 Water management is poor, pipes leak, and the infrastructure is old.
 Past reports by scientists, environmentalists and technical experts were overridden by real estate developers and industrial and agricultural interests.
 Further, lack of protection of watersheds and reservoirs has polluted water sources and made it difficult to bring usable water to the market.
 The expansion of deforestation activities into the Amazon basin has been linked to the reduction of rainfall in the south of Brazil.
 Even if the Amazon's evaporation was enough to generate flying rivers, urban heat islands coupled with a heat wave prevented the arrival of humid air masses that generate rain.
 In turn, Brazilian regions on the way to the Southeast had an uprise of rain, to the point the Central-West and Southern regions suffered from floods.

+History

+Rainfall was well below the climatological average in most of Southeast and Southern Brazil after October 2013, and cities such as Porto Alegre, São Paulo and Rio de Janeiro experienced record heat in February 2014.
+Due to the absence of cloudiness, the incidence of solar radiation was about 40% above normal over the Southeast in 2014, while the average temperature was 5 °C above normal.
+The lack of clouds and intense sunshine also left the sea temperature on the Southeast coast around 3 °C above average in the 2013–2014 summer, which was considered the hottest and driest in Brazil in 71 years.
+With the absence of precipitation, associated with high temperatures and low relative humidity, damage to agriculture and water supply began to be recorded, in addition to a reduction in the level of reservoirs of hydroelectric plants.